 Zander, C. D. et al. 2011.
 Food web including metazoan parasites for a brackish shallow water ecosystem in Germany and Denmark. - Ecology 92: 2007.

 Figure Legends:

+Figure 1: Graphical representations of the thirteen possible configurations of 3 species ordered by decreasing quasi sign-stability.
+The five with single links only have the “s” designation while thos including double links have a “d”.

-Figure 1: The normalized profile of the 13 possible 3-node subgraphs in a set of 50 food webs arranged in order of decreasing quasi sign-stability.
-Boxplots represent the median and interquartile range of the z-scores.
+Figure 2: The normalized profile of the 13 possible 3-node subgraphs in a set of 50 food webs arranged in order of decreasing quasi sign-stability.
+Boxplots represent the median and interquartile range of the normalized z-scores generated using the Curveball algorithm (red) and the modified Curveball algorithm (blue).
 Whiskers extend to the most extreme point within 1.5 times the interquartile range.

-Figure 2: Quasi sign-stability for each subgraph, determined as the proportion of randomly parameterized sign matrices that were locally stable.
+Figure 3: Quasi sign-stability for each subgraph, determined as the proportion of randomly parameterized sign matrices that were locally stable.
 Subgraphs have been ordered along the x-axis from greatest to least quasi sign-stability.

+Figure 1:

+Figure 2:

+Figure 3: